Live Action Production

 - Films are not shot in the order they appear on the screen.
 The logistics of cast and location availability means that each scene is shot out of sequence and then reassembled in the picture editing process, which is part of the post production phase.
 This means that many crew members must pay careful attention to a performer’s appearance, props and costumes so that shots are seamless, despite being filmed days or even weeks apart.

-Units vs. Departments
+Main Units vs. Departments

 Large live action productions are comprised of skilled labour, organized by department.
 Creative Pathways has detailed descriptions of the below-the-line departments and the job roles within them.
 Sometimes members of those departments will be organized by units to accomplish a set of tasks.
 These teams of department members are called units.